mwojnars/hypertag/docs/index.md

                 row item.name item.price

-Notice that the local tag `%row`, which is being used in a loop in the last line, internally can access the `maxlen` attribute that is declared by the outer hypertag.
+Notice that the local tag `%row`, which is being used in a loop in the last line, can internally access attributes of the outer hypertag (here, `maxlen`).

 One more crucial element of the hypertag syntax is the _body attribute_.
 Imagine that in the example above, we wanted to add another column containing